 - Partner spoofing: Business-based spoofed email between supply chain partners requesting to change payment details to siphon money.

 - Whaling email scam: Fraudulent email sent to a senior employee within an organisation aiming to get a large financial gain.

 - Domain-based Message Authentication Reporting and Conformance (DMARC): An email validation system that detects and prevents email spoofing.
 It helps combat certain techniques often used in phishing and email spam, such as emails with forged sender addresses that appear to come from legitimate organisations.

-- Sender Policy Framework (SPF): An email validation protocol designed to detect and block email.
-It allows receiving mail exchangers to verify that incoming mail from a domain comes from an IP address authorised by that domain's administrators.
+- Sender Policy Framework (SPF): An email validation protocol detecting and blocking email.
+It allows receiving mail exchangers to verify that incoming mail from a domain comes from an IP address authorised by its administrators.

 - DomainKeys Identified Mail (DKIM): An email authentication method that detects email spoofing.
-It allows the receiver to check that an email that claims to come from a specific domain was authorised by the owner of that domain.
+It allows the receiver to check that an email claiming to come from a specific domain was authorised by its owner.

 - Binding Operational Directive 18-01: The Department of Homeland Security has issued Binding Operational Directive 18-01 for agencies to upgrade their email and web security.
 Agencies will need to implement SPF, DMARC, and STARTTLS efficiently.